ricknois/People-render/README.md

 - [x] Users have access to the mobile application, where they can:
    - [x] browse the list to see random people
-   - [x] see the datails of a specific people
+   - [x] see the details of a specific people

 ---